Here we look at how scenario based learning can be used to great effect in training healthcare professionals.

 This environment comes with a unique set of challenges – especially when it comes continuing professional development (CPD) for healthcare and medical staff.

 - Round the clock shifts – as healthcare is not a 9 to 5 occupation, staff often work unusual hours and in varying shift patterns.
 This can make organising teams for traditional, classroom-based training more difficult.

 - Budget restraints – always in the news, the NHS (and private healthcare providers) are under pressure to minimise costs with no loss of quality in patient care.
 Like all departments, training will feel the squeeze, so needs to search for every possible efficiency.

 - Compliance – quite rightly, healthcare and medical legislation is strict and constantly under the spotlight.
-Therefore, healthcare HR and L&D teams need to not only deliver training, but ensure adherence to the latest best practice and legal guidelines.
+Therefore, healthcare HR and L&D teams in both NHS and private healthcare organisations need to not only deliver training, but ensure adherence to the latest best practice and legal guidelines.

 - Constant change – as new medications, technologies, laws and guidelines are introduced regularly, healthcare learning and development teams need a way to ensure that training keeps pace.

 eLearning is a highly effective way of meeting all these training challenges.
 Learning content and scenarios can be made available at any time and from any location with an Internet connection.
 Training can be accessed at times convenient to the learner, not the trainer.

 eLearning saves money by reducing the time required of expert trainers and any costs associated with sending them to the learners or the learners to them.

 Learner analytics can give insights into not just receipt of training, but how the individual and groups of learners interact with and comprehend the content – measured through assessments.
 This can help to ensure compliance and identify any weaknesses in the training content or learners that need extra support.